Cristian-Emil/Exercitii_Java/README.md

 # Exercitii_Java

-/* Different exercises performed in JAVA.
+Different exercises performed in JAVA.

-Starting from simple exercises to most elaborate type.
+Starting from simple exercises to moderate type.

-*/
+In Exercitii_testare you can found much more elaborate exercises.